Abercanaid: Official Inquiry

 In the Inquiries into the disasters of 1862 and 1865, there is evidence of negligence against the colliery's manager, John Moody.
 The Inquiry into the 1862 disaster took 9 days.
 On both accounts, the presence of poor ventilation, fire-damp and the irresponsible use of naked flames for lighting are the root causes of the explosions.
 A detailed inquest can be found in the 1863 (103) Gethin Colliery accident.
 Copy of Mr. John Kenyon Blackwell's report on the accident at Gethin colliery, South Wales, in early part of 1862.
 Information from eyewitnesses about court inquiries and disasters can be found in the Cardiff and Merthyr newspapers.

 John Moody, after testifying, was acquitted of 2 charges; however, he was found guilty of manslaughter by the jury.
 Later, a grand jury heard the evidence and produced the verdict of "No true bill".

 The colliery today

 As it stands today, there is no memorial or marker for the remains of the pit, as disasters like this were not out of the ordinary at the time at question.
-This was evident because in 1865 another disaster took place for the same reasons and once again John Moody was again acquitted of manslaughter at the trial.
+This was evident because in 1865 another disaster took place for the same reasons and John Moody was again acquitted of manslaughter at the trial.